ferhadme/microservice-example/README.md

 Plays as gRPC client to Account Service

 ### Report Service (report-service)
 Plays as Consumer in Producer/Consumer relation in Kafka.
-It consumes messages which Account Service (Producer) produces like "Username with @username has been registered"
+It consumes messages which Account Service (Producer) produces like "Username with 'username' has been registered"

 ### Common (common)
 Not microservice.
 Just holds common dependencies like Protobuf files for gRPC Services.